MarRac15/julia_binding/README.md

 <br></br>
-# 4) Julia workflow:
+# 4) Pure Julia code:

-> This is the pure Julia code and it is supposed to show that Julia can execute one code after another.
-Everything is in the **_first_test.jl_** file.
+> This is the pure Julia code to test along with the other files that together make up the sample workflow.
+Take a look at the **_first_test.jl_** file.
 In my Dockerfile, it is executed as the last one.